VA Loans After Bankruptcy And Foreclosure Versus Other Mortgages

 - The housing event (foreclosure, deed in lieu of foreclosure, short sale) can be finalized at a later date

-- However, with government loans, the waiting period starts from the finalized housing event
+However, with government loans, the waiting period starts from the finalized housing event.

 Waiting Period To Qualify For VA Loans After Bankruptcy And Foreclosure

-VA has much more lenient mortgage guidelines with waiting period to qualify for VA Loans After Bankruptcy And Foreclosure.
+VA has much more lenient mortgage guidelines with a waiting period to qualify for VA Loans After Bankruptcy And Foreclosure.

-- The two year waiting period after Chapter 7 Bankruptcy discharged date is two years like FHA Loans
+- The two-year waiting period after Chapter 7 Bankruptcy discharged date is two years like FHA Loans

-- However, the waiting period after foreclosure, deed in lieu of foreclosure, short sale is two years to qualify for VA Loans
+- However, the waiting period after foreclosure, deed in lieu of foreclosure, a short sale is two years to qualify for VA Loans

 Just Passing The Waiting Period After Bankruptcy And Foreclosure Does Not Automatically Guarantee Mortgage Approval

-- Re-establishing credit after bankruptcy and foreclosure is extremely important for potential home buyers who intend in qualifying for a home mortgage loan in the near future
+- Re-establishing credit after bankruptcy and foreclosure is extremely important for potential homebuyers who intend in qualifying for a home mortgage loan in the near future

 - Many folks who just went through the traumatic experience of a bankruptcy or foreclosure do not want to do anything with new credit and want to purchase items via cash